lijianhua1205/mes/README.md

-# ofbiz-mes
+# mes
-a mes project base on ofbiz for industry 4.0
+a mes project  for industry 4.0